twop/Blog/content/post/2016-12/shaping-data-model.md

 #### Applying it to [SlopFlow](https://github.com/twop/SlopFlow.Editor)

-The project aims to be a web editor for flow based visual programming.
+The project aims to be a web editor for visual programming tool.
 Where **Node** is a logic primitive of building **Flows** which can be used in other high order flows.
 Example: flow that calculates a sum of 4 numbers can be represented as graph that consists of 3 **sum2** nodes.

 [![sum4](/post/2016-12/shaping-data-model/sum4.png)](/post/2016-12/shaping-data-model/sum4.png)